 CELLINK focuses on “bioprinting,” the 3D printing of bone, cartilage, and, maybe someday, functioning human organs.
 Any and all of that is possible with the company’s patent-pending universal bioink — a soup of stem cells and alginate derived from brown seaweed.
 More than 700 labs worldwide currently use the substance.
 The company also makes complementary technology: 3D printers, software and specialty inks designed for specific types of tissue.

 Protolabs speeds up the manufacturing process.
 As its name suggests, the business began as a quick-turnaround prototyping company.
 In 2014, however, it added a 3D printing shop to speed the transition between the prototyping phase and small batch testing.
 That shop now has more than 100 printers that can print metal, plastic and other materials.

 Location: Leuven, Vlaams-Brabant, Belgium

-How it uses 3D printing: This company focuses on 3D printing software, which makes complex printing hardware accessible to engineers, healthcare professionals and even fashion designers.
+Materialise focuses on 3D printing software, which makes complex printing hardware accessible to engineers, healthcare professionals and even fashion designers.
 Designer Anoul Wipprecht, for example, used Materialise software to print a surreal, bubble-wrap-like dress that also tracks the wearer’s mood.
 The company’s comprehensive digital suite includes tools for drafting and optimizing designs, controlling printers mid-job and managing 3D printing workflows.